RikkaApps/websites/shizuku/guide/setup.md

-# How to start Shizuku?
+AC v# How to start Shizuku?

 ## Start with root